Nanoscal silicon photonics for datacom or biosensing

 Brief Description of Project:

 (1) Silicon photonic modulators.
-This research is motivation by the desire to increase data transfer speeds using less power by employing light to carry information instead of electrons.
-The goal of this research is to examine through simulation and measurement silicon photonic crystals and/or ring resonators with tailored light-matter interaction that have the potential to control the flow of light for future datacom applications.
+This research is motivated by the desire to increase data transfer speeds using less power by employing light to carry information alongside electrons.
+The goal of this research is to examine through simulation and measurement advanced silicon photonic components with tailored light-matter interaction that have the potential to control the flow of light for future datacom and communications applications.

 Highly motivated students interested in an interdisciplinary research experience